-WHEREAS, under Public Utilities Code section 366.2, customers have the right to optout of a CCA program and continue to receive service from the incumbent utility.
+WHEREAS, under Public Utilities Code section 366.2, customers have the right to opt-out of a CCA program and continue to receive service from the incumbent utility.
 Customers who wish to receive service from the incumbent utility will be able to do so; and

-WHEREAS, on June 25, 2020, and July 9, 2020, the City Council held public meetings on the manner in which the City will participate in a CCA program at which time interested persons had an opportunity to testify either in support of or opposition to the implementation of a CCA program serving the City through CCCE; and
+WHEREAS, on March 21, 2023, the Board held a public meeting on the manner in which the County will participate in a CCA program at which time interested persons had an opportunity to testify either in support of or opposition to the implementation of a CCA program serving the County through 3CE; and

-WHEREAS, this ordinance is exempt from the requirements of the California Environmental Quality Act (CEQA) pursuant to the CEQA Guidelines, as it is not a "project" as it has no potential to result in a direct or reasonably foreseeable indirect physical change to the environment.
+WHEREAS, this Ordinance is exempt from the requirements of the California Environmental Quality Act (CEQA) pursuant to the CEQA Guidelines, as it is not a "project" as it has no potential to result in a direct or reasonably foreseeable indirect physical change to the environment.
 (14 Cal.
 Code Regs.§ 15378(a)).
-Further, the ordinance is exempt from CEQA as there is no possibility that the ordinance or its implementation would have a significant effect on the environment.
+Further, the Ordinance is exempt from CEQA as there is no possibility that the ordinance or its implementation would have a significant effect on the environment.
 (14 Cal.
-Code Regs. § 15061(b)(3)).
+Code Regs.§ 1506l(b)(3)).
 The ordinance is also categorically exempt because it is an action taken by a regulatory agency to assume the maintenance, restoration, enhancement or protection of the environment.
 (14 Cal.
 Code Regs. § 15308).